yaroslav-gwit/PyVM-Bhyve/README.md

 <br>

 ## Expand OS drive
-Now let's assume that you need to make VM drive bigger.
+Now let's assume that you need to make a VM drive bigger.
 Shutdown the VM first (there is a check in place to prevent running this on live VMs, because it might damage the FS on said drive), then to make the drive 10GB bigger, execute the command below:
 ```
 pyvm --vmdiskexpand test-vm-1 --size 10
 ```